BioVITA: Biological Dataset, Model, and Benchmark for Visual-Textual-Acoustic Alignment¶

 Loss & Training¶

-- At most 20 recordings per species per epoch; audio is randomly cropped to 10-second segments to increase diversity
+- A maximum of 20 recordings per species per epoch is used, with audio randomly cropped into 10-second segments to increase diversity.

 Key Experimental Results¶